Zvonimir Babić

 Zvonimir Babić (born 22 October 1995) is a Croatian tennis player specializing in doubles.

-Babić has a career high ATP doubles ranking of 220 achieved on 17 July 2023.
+Babić has a career high ATP doubles ranking of No. 220 achieved on 17 July 2023.

 Babić made his ATP main draw debut at the 2023 Croatia Open Umag after receiving a wildcard into the doubles main draw with Luka Mikrut.

 College

-Babić started professional career in 2021, after graduating from the University of Mississippi obtaining a Master’s degree in accounting.
+Babić started professional career in 2021, after graduating from the University of Mississippi obtaining a master's degree in accounting.
 The Daily Mississippian wrote an article about Babić's transition from professional accounting to tennis.